Scientific Name

 Hardiness: During the active growth period, this cactus likes warm temperatures, while in winter, it likes cooler temperatures.
 C. bicolor can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: From spring to fall, water thoroughly, but allow the soil to dry out before watering again.
 With the arrival of fall, gradually reduce the watering frequency.
-During the winter, when C. bicolor is dormant, give it just enough water to prevent shrinking.
+When C. bicolor is dormant in winter, give it just enough water to prevent shrinking.

 Repotting: While C. bicolor is young, it is recommended to repot each year in early spring.
 Once it matures, repot when your cactus is outgrowing its pot.